Smrdgy/renpy-journey-keeper/README.md

 #### Reason:
 Some games force manual saves during gameplay, disrupting the autosave system.
 There is nothing that can be done about it, short of manually removing all the save function calls from the game’s code.
+However, there is a system that detects when the page number jumps too much (by more than one page) while making a choice.
+When that happens, you will be prompted to either keep the new page or revert it back.

 ### Scenario B: Incorrect save grid numbers